-- · Social security benefits,
+- Social security benefits;

-- Age reduction,
+- Age reduction;

-- Public Service pensions or public disability benefits,
+- Public service pensions or public disability benefits;

-- Dual railroad retirement entitlement under another RRB claim number,
+- Dual railroad retirement entitlement under another RRB claim number;

-- Work deductions,
+- Work deductions;

-- · Legal process partition deductions,
+- Legal process partition deductions;

-- Actuarial adjustment,
+- Actuarial adjustment;

-- Annuity waiver, or - Recovery of a current-year overpayment of NSSEB, tier 2, VDB, or supplemental annuity benefits.
+- Annuity waiver; or

+- Recovery of a current-year overpayment of NSSEB, tier 2, VDB, or supplemental annuity benefits.

-The amounts shown on Form RRB-1099-R do not reflect any special rules, such as capital gain treatment or the special 10-year tax option for lump-sum payments, or tax-free rollovers.
+The amounts shown on Form RRB-1099-R don't reflect any special rules, such as capital gain treatment or the special 10-year tax option for lump-sum payments, or tax-free rollovers.
 To determine if any of these rules apply to your benefits, see the discussions about them later.